-Duchenne Muscular Dystrophy (DMD) is a genetic disorder characterized by the progressive loss of muscle due to the body’s inability to make dystrophin, a muscle building protein.
+Duchenne Muscular Dystrophy is a genetic disorder characterized by the progressive loss of muscle due to the body’s inability to make dystrophin, a muscle building protein.
 It is a multi-systemic condition, affecting many parts of the body, which results in deterioration of the skeletal, cardiac, and pulmonary muscles.
 Most boys with DMD (90%) become non-ambulatory in their early teenage years, and many don’t live past their late 20’s.
 But with promising research, this does not have to be the normal!
 DMD affects approximately 1/5,000 live male births.
 About 20,000 children are diagnosed with Duchenne globally each year.
 Because the dystrophin gene is found on the X-chromosome, it primarily affects males, while females are typically carriers.
 There are also cases where the gene mutated without having a mother as a carrier.
 I recently found out that I am a carrier for DMD which means that any daughters have a 50/50 chance of becoming carriers themselves and any sons have a 50/50 chance of having DMD.
-Because DMD affects the heart, female carriers are at small risk of having heart issues and cardiologist follow-ups are recommended every five years.
+Because DMD affects the heart, female carriers like myself are at small risk of having heart issues and cardiologist follow-ups are recommended every five years.
 Please help us put an end to the devastating disorder and support other families like mine by making a donation if you can.

 If you prefer to mail a check, please send it to the following address and make note that the check is for "Team Teddy"/Chicago Marathon.